straider/challenges/LearningPath/2016/EnterpriseContainerisation/OpenShift.md

 #### Unable to start 2nd CDK box

-if step "Configuring and enabling network interfaces" fails with the following error:
+If the step "Configuring and enabling network interfaces" fails with the following error:

 ```
 The following SSH command responded with a non-zero exit status.